-Guidelines for use of the “Washington University in St. Louis” name and other identities on commercial websites and other communications vehicles
+Policy for use of the “Washington University in St. Louis” name and other identities on commercial websites and other commercial communications vehicles

 These guidelines apply to the names and symbols of the university and its entities – schools, departments, programs, offices, groups, etc.